 Security technologies and professional security officer services, combined with effective community policing, are vital components of the Division of Public Safety's programs to provide a safer campus environment.

-The Security and Technical Services Department oversees the design, installation and monitoring for all security technology.
+The Security and Technical Services Department provides guidance and oversight for the design and installation of all electronic security for the university.
 The department also provides campus-wide electronic security systems administration and support.
 Currently, this includes emergency blue light telephones, building alarm systems, electronic access control systems and closed-circuit video (CCTV) monitoring for safety and security purposes.

-The Director of Security and Technical Services has the primary responsibility for developing and implementing the university security management plan.
+The Director of Security and Technical Services has the primary responsibility for developing and implementing the University security management plan.
 The University of Pennsylvania retains Allied-Barton to provide skilled security services on-campus and in the surrounding community.
-Allied security officers work in concert with the University Police, Philadelphia Police and the University City District by providing highly visible foot, bicycle and motorized patrol services on and off-campus, 24 hours a day, seven days a week.
+Allied security officers work in concert with the University Police, Philadelphia Police and the University City District by providing highly visible foot, bicycle and motorized patrol services on-campus and in the University Patrol zone, 24 hours a day, seven days a week.
 Security officers are also assigned to screen access to student residences and other buildings and to provide security services at special events.